nickgeoca/MiniPreOld/audit/code-review/ERC20.md

   /// @param _spender The address of the contract able to transfer the tokens
   /// @param _amount The amount of tokens to be approved for transfer
-  /// @return True if the function call was successful function approveAndCall(address _spender, uint256 _amount, bytes _extraData
+  /// @return True if the function call was successful
+  // BK NOTE - This is not a standard ERC20 function
+  // BK Ok
+  function approveAndCall(address _spender, uint256 _amount, bytes _extraData
   ) returns (bool success);

   /// @dev This function makes it easy to get the total number of tokens
-  /// @return The total number of tokens function totalSupply() constant returns (uint);
+  /// @return The total number of tokens
+  // BK Ok
+  function totalSupply() constant returns (uint);
 }